Making a Lasting Global Impact

 Aquarium research programs increase understanding of aquatic life and environments, enable people to act, and provide leadership for protecting the blue planet.
 See overviews of these projects, including the Right Whale Research Program, Coral Reef Ecology, the DIGITS database system and many more.

 We can learn a lot about the state of our oceans by studying the health of marine animals.
-We investigate stress levels in right whales, look for solutions to lobster shell disease and rescue and rehabilitate marine animals across New England.
+We investigate health and stress in right whales and other marine life, look for solutions to lobster shell disease and rescue and rehabilitate marine animals across New England.

 We rescue and rehabilitate stranded, injured and diseased marine animals from throughout the New England coastal region.
 Established in 1968, our Marine Animal Rescue Team has responded to thousands of calls to provide medical treatment for whales, dolphins, porpoises, seals and sea turtles.